Home » Madrid » Thyssen Museum tickets

 (184)

-Thyssen Bornemisza Museum in Madrid is one of the most extraordinary private collections of art in the world.
+Thyssen Bornemisza Museum in Madrid is one of the world’s most extraordinary private collections of art.
 Second only to the royal family’s collection in England.

 It is the private collection of Baron Heinrich Thyssen Bornemisza, taken forward by his son Hans and daughter-in-law Carmen.